- About the Gigabyte XCF700...

 About the Gigabyte XTC700 CPU Cooler…

 It’s only fair at some point for brands to try making other stuff from their comfort zone and see if anything good comes out of it.
 Memory makers are now known more for their cases, power supplies and other add-ons.
 Motherboard/Graphics card makers are no different because it helps to create a complete ecosystem.
 The main point for us is that it’s good enough to be purchased and used.
 We want good hardware, irrespective of the brand name.

 The XTC700 CPU cooler isn’t the first for Gigabyte.
 A quick google check reveals G-Power II Pro.
-So its safe to assume Gigabyte has a good deal of expertise to make a good CPU cooler.
+So it is safe to assume Gigabyte has a good deal of expertise to make a good CPU cooler.
 This is a 120mm CPU tower then pre-installed dual ball bearing fans with RGB accents for its logo.
 It supports a wide range of CPU sockets, including the phased out ones.
 As long as it doesn’t come in the way or affect cooling performance, nobody would care about that.

 Packaging, Contents and Specifications